reokdev/reokdev-portfolio/README.md

 - **Tailwind CSS**: For styling and responsive design
 - **Framer Motion**: For smooth animations and transitions
 - **TypeForm**: For the contact form functionality
+- - **AWS Amplify**: For hosting and continuous integration/continuous deployment (CI/CD)

+### AWS Amplify
+This project is hosted on AWS Amplify, which provides a git-based workflow for continuous deployment and hosting of fullstack serverless web applications.
+Key benefits include:

+- **Automated Deployments**: Automatically triggered deployments when changes are pushed to the connected Git repository.
+- **Easy Rollbacks**: Quick and simple process to revert to previous versions if needed.
+- **Built-in HTTPS**: Automatic provisioning of SSL/TLS certificates for secure connections.
+- **Scalability**: Leverages AWS global CDN for fast content delivery and automatic scaling.

 ## Key Features
 - Responsive design that works on desktop and mobile devices